MauricioCafiero/CafChem/README.md

 - Solvation (adding explicit waters and optimizing) available in ReDock and QM_UMA <br>
 - [Grow Fragments in a Binding Site](#cafchemfraggrow)<br>
 - [MLP with PyTorch](#cafchemmlppytorch) <br>

-The [notebooks folder](https://github.com/MauricioCafiero/CafChem/tree/main/notebooks) contains Colab notebooks to demonstrate each CafChem library

-also see the list of [commonly used Python code snippets](https://github.com/MauricioCafiero/CafChem/blob/main/Tips_and_Oneliners.md).

 ## Install:
 ```